Jenkin Lloyd Jones: Early life

 Jenkin Lloyd Jones was born near Llandysul, a farming town in Cardiganshire, Wales.
-He was the seventh of ten children born to Richard Lloyd Jones and Mary Thomas James.
-In 1844, the family emigrated to the United States and settled in Ixonia, Wisconsin, supported by Richard's brother, also named Jenkin.
+He was the seventh of ten children of Richard Lloyd Jones and Mary Thomas James.
+In 1844 the family emigrated, first to Canada, and then to Ixonia, Wisconsin, where they were initially supported by Richard's brother.
+The Jones family was descended from a long line of dissenting Arminian ministers.
+Jenkin received his early religious and secular education at home.
 After ten years, Richard and his family moved to Spring Green, Wisconsin.

 Civil War service and its influence

 Jones, often called "Jenk", enlisted in 1862 in the 6th Battery of the Wisconsin Volunteer Army.
 His military service included the battles of Vicksburg, Missionary Ridge, Chattanooga, Lookout Mountain and Atlanta.
 He suffered a broken foot at Missionary Ridge that required him to walk with a cane for the rest of his life.
-His experiences during the war convinced him that people must find another way to settle their differences.
-After he was mustered out of the army, Jones became an outspoken pacifist.
+His Civil War experiences turned him into a committed pacifist; he was convinced that people must find another way to settle their differences.

-Jones returned to the family farm in Wisconsin after the war.
-He soon told his family that he had had a religious experience and decided to study for the ministry.
-In 1866, he enrolled in the Meadville Theological School in Meadville, Pennsylvania, a Unitarian institution that later became part of Meadville Lombard Theological School.
-Many of his classmates were also veterans of the war, and he soon became a class leader.
+After he was mustered out of the army, he returned to the family farm in Wisconsin.
+He soon told his family that he'd had a religious experience and decided to study for the ministry.
+In 1866 he enrolled in the Meadville Theological Seminary in Meadville, Pennsylvania, a Unitarian institution that later became part of Meadville Lombard Theological School.
+Many of his classmates were also Civil War veterans, and he became a class leader.
 He examined the implications of the theory of evolution on ideas about God in his commencement paper, "Theological Bearings of Development Theory."